15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: Admittedly, this approach works best with simple, geometric logos.
+What I like: Admittedly, this approach works best with simple, geometric logos.
 If yours fits that description, you can try repeating your letterhead logo across the page in a more subtle manner.
 As exemplified in this design, the result can spruce up an otherwise routine deliverable.

 15. Apply touches of illustration.